-\begin{quotation} \textquotedblleft Of course the STGR\footnote{\textquotedblleft Symmetric Teleparallel General Relativity\textquotedblright.
+Now we close by commenting the following remark by Nester \cite{Nester}. \begin{quotation} ``Of course the STGR\footnote{``Symmetric Teleparallel General Relativity\textquotedblright .
 See p. \pageref{Nester}.} formulation has some liabilities.
 It must be emphasized that in this geometry it is no longer possible to simply commute derivatives and the raising or lowering of indices via the metric as we are so accustomed to do in the standard Riemannian approach.
 Hence tensorial equations will appear differently depending on how the indices are arranged. (...)
-Another obvious limitation of the STGR formulation is that it (almost) requires a global coordinate system\textquotedblright. \end{quotation}

-The above criticisms are irrelevant to our non-metricity formulation of GR, as we have adopted the calculus of differential forms instead of the classical tensorial calculus.
-We assumed that our spacetime manifold is parallelizable (something which can be justified physically from the existence of spinorial fields) and that the gravitational potentials are represented by a cobase field $\left( g_{\alpha}\right) $.
-The only components which we have utilized above are the components $\mathbf{Q}_{\alpha\beta\gamma}$ relative to $\left( g_{\alpha}\right) $ of the $2$--form of non-metricity $\mathbf{Q} _{\gamma}$ in Eq.(\ref{NM FIELD EQ}), for which
+Another obvious limitation of the STGR formulation is that it (almost) requires a global coordinate system\textquotedblright . \end{quotation} The above criticisms are irrelevant to our non-metricity formulation of GR, as we have adopted the calculus of differential forms instead of the classical tensorial calculus.
+We assumed that our spacetime manifold is parallelizable (something which can be justified physically from the existence of spinorial fields) and that the gravitational potentials are represented by a cobase field $\left(g_{\alpha}\right)$.
+The only components which we have utilized above are the components $\mathbf{Q}_{\alpha\beta\gamma}$ relative to $\left(g_{\alpha}\right)$ of the $2$--form of non-metricity $\mathbf{Q}_{\gamma}$ in Eq.(\ref{NM FIELD EQ}), for which

-As $\left( g_{\alpha}\right) $ exists globally and our \textquotedblleft raising and lowering\textquotedblright\ of indices derives from the metric $\mathbf{g}=\eta_{\alpha\beta}g^{\alpha}\otimes g^{\beta}$, we can raise and lower indices in Eq.(\ref{NM FIELD EQ}) with $\mathbf{g}$ as usual, and no global coordinate system is required.
+As $\left(g_{\alpha}\right)$ exists globally and our ``raising and lowering\textquotedblright \ of indices derives from the metric $\mathbf{g}=\eta_{\alpha\beta}g^{\alpha}\otimes g^{\beta}$, we can raise and lower indices in Eq.(\ref{NM FIELD EQ}) with $\mathbf{g}$ as usual, and no global coordinate system is required.